luycaslima/learning-journey-blog/src/posts/2024/February/ecs-developing-in-csharp.md

 ---
-title: Nuns - Devlog 1 Entity Component System (ECS)
+title: ECS - Concept and Implementation in C#
-description: Explanation and initial implementation of an ECS in C# for my Game.
+description: This post consists of an Explanation of what an Entity Component System is and how I implemented my own library for my game projects in C#.
-date: '2024-2-1'
+date: '2024-2-7	'
 categories:
   - Gamedev
   - Raylib